Find Affordable College Courses

 67% Women

 A T Still University of Health Sciences is the 10th most popular school in the nation for students seeking a doctor's degree in health care management.
 Each year, around 3,900 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 14 doctor's degrees were handed out to health care management majors at A T Still University of Health Sciences.
-Of these students, 93% were women and 36% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 14 people received their doctor's degree in health care management from A T Still University of Health Sciences.
+About 67% of this group were women, and 78% were students from an underrepresented racial-ethnic group.

 #11